Khachatur Abovian: Disappearance

 On 14 April 1848, Abovian left his home for an early morning walk, and was never seen again; his disappearance remains unresolved.
 His wife Emilia did not report him missing for a month.
-Their children, Vartan (1840–1896) and Zarmandukht (later known as Adelaide; 1843–1909), were ages eight and five, respectively, at the time of the disappearance.
+Their children, Vardan (1840–1896) and Zarmandukht (later known as Adelaide; 1843–1909), were ages eight and five, respectively, at the time of the disappearance.

 Numerous theories have been proposed attempting to explain his disappearance: that he committed suicide, was murdered by his Persian or Turkish enemies, or arrested and exiled to Siberia by the Special Corps of Gendarmes, among others.
-Given his love for his children and their young age, it is generally disregarded that Abovian committed suicide.
+Given his love for his children and their young age, the theory that Abovian committed suicide is generally disregarded.
 Writer Axel Bakunts put forward the theory that Abovian was in Western Europe engulfed in the Revolutions of 1848.

 Writings

 Abovian wrote novels, stories, descriptions, plays, scientific and artistic compositions, verses and fables.
 He was the first Armenian writer to compose literature for children.